2000 Belgian Grand Prix: Race

 Häkkinen led for the first part of the race.
 Although it did not rain during the race, the track was wet and spray impaired the drivers' visibility.

 The 44 lap 306.592 km race, commenced before 83,000 spectators at 14:00 local time, with air and track temperatures at 15 C; clouds, but no rain, were predicted for the race.
-The rain had stopped approximately an hour before the race began, but there was standing water on the track, causing heavy spray and poor visibility, the race would begin behind the safety car after consultation between the drivers and FIA race director Charlie Whiting on the track's state.; all cars except Pedro Diniz's had wet tyres.
+The rain had stopped approximately an hour before the race began, but there was standing water on the track, causing heavy spray and poor visibility, the race would begin behind the safety car after consultation between the drivers and FIA race director Charlie Whiting on the track's state; the organisers were keen to avoid a multi-car pileup as experienced at the 1998 race.
+All cars except Pedro Diniz's had wet tyres.
 The intermediate and full wet tyres were reported to be suitable for short stints, thus the normal wet or grooved tyres were the tyre selection for the event.
 Every driver had a car setup with compromises made for wet-weather conditions and additions to downforce as well as setup changes for dry weather racing.

 Instead of a two-by-two standing start, the race began with an American-style single file rolling start with no formation lap.
-During the safety car period, Diniz spun off; he was passed by Pedro de la Rosa, who received a ten-second stop and go penalty which he served on lap 13.
+During the safety car period, Diniz spun off; he was passed by De la Rosa, who received a ten-second stop and go penalty which he served on lap 13.
 The safety car entered the pit lane after one lap, and the cars were allowed to overtake after crossing the start-finish line.
 Häkkinen maintained his lead going into the first corner, followed by Trulli, Button, Michael Schumacher and Coulthard.
-Barrichello overtook Herbert for ninth place at the first turn.
+Barrichello overtook Herbert for ninth place at the first turn after Herbert made an error.
 At the end of the first racing lap, Diniz dropped to the rear of the field.
 De la Rosa lost 16th position on lap three after running wide at turn 18, losing two places to Alesi and Verstappen.